gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 Working with guest Windows Server 2022 and Windows 11, including preview builds (on November 2022)

 For debugging you need to use Windows Server 2019 (with August 2020 updates - Windows image name en_windows_server_2019_updated_aug_2020_x64_dvd_f4bab427.iso).
-It is good to use VMware Workstation for itm but you can try use Hyper-V with Windows Server 2019 as guest OS and Windows 11 as nested guest OS.
+It is good to use VMware Workstation for it, but you can try use Hyper-V with Windows Server 2019 as guest OS and Windows 11 as nested guest OS.

 # VSM\VBS activating for securekernel debugging

 First read official Microsoft document [Enable virtualization-based protection or code integrity](https://docs.microsoft.com/en-us/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)

-It was enough to enable VBS in group policy editor.
+It was enough to enable VBS in group policy editor, but you can switch on additional options (for example, Kernel-mode Hardware-enforced Stack Protection)

-For guest VM don't forget enable SecureBoot option with TPM support (for Windows 11).
+For guest VM don't forget enable Secure Boot and Trusted Platform Module (for Windows 11).

 Check
 ```